langstok/stanford-corenlp-naf-mapper/README.md

 Note:
 - parse is required for dcoref, but not mapped to naf.
-- entitymentions are required used for ner mapping
+- entitymentions are required for ner mapping implementation

 Inspired by the work of [@ragerri](@https://github.com/ragerri)